How Mindfulness Can Help When Working from Home

 For people who are struggling with remote working, I have developed a Mindfulness for Remote Working course.

-As someone who has been working remotely for 11 years, both running my own business and working for others, I understand the difficulties you may face.
+As someone who has been working remotely for 11 years, both running my own business and working for others, I understand the challenges of working from home.
 This course is designed with you in mind and will support you to address some of the issues remote working is causing you and your team.

 You will learn: